Squarespace vs Wordpress 2017 - Which is Best?

-Support is an area where Squarespace arguably trumps Wordpress fairly comprehensively.
+Support is an area where Squarespace arguably beats Wordpress fairly comprehensively.
 When you buy a Squarespace account, you get support included with it.
 This is limited to live chat or email - not phone, unfortunately - and in my experience the quality of it is occasionally variable.
 But the point is that if something serious goes wrong with your site, you have somebody to turn to - you’re not on your own.

 It’s a different scenario with Wordpress: if you’re building your website yourself with the platform and run into difficulties, it's not obvious where to turn to.
 You may find yourself sourcing help from a variety of locations: for example, the Wordpress forums, a hosting company, a plugin provider, a mate who knows a thing or two about Wordpress…